 In your design studio work you will begin your first large scale design project (Design: ReHab ReUse), responding to the challenges of a given scenario by undertaking user and site analysis.
+You will develop a conceptual strategy and programme of activities, in order to generate a complex three-dimensional solution.
+You will then select and take forward one element of your design and develop it with greater detail, considering materials, technology, junctions, ergonomics and light.
 The site(s) and brief for the module will vary each year, with an emphasis on exploration of commercial programmes, such as retail, leisure or offices.
 If appropriate, the brief will be a Live Project.
 As part of the design module you will undertake a study trip exploring relevant and exciting spaces.

-Design: Events and Exhibition will provide you with the opportunity to design an exhibition installation.
-As part of this module, you will work as a group to develop the display for the School of Fashion & Design's end of year show - and to make and build the final design.
+In Design: Events + Exhibition you will be provided with the opportunity to design an exhibition installation, in response to a given context.
+As part of this module, you will work as a group to develop an exhibition for the School of Fashion & Design's end of year show.
 This is an opportunity to work with other disciplines on a live project with the reality of real world clients, budgets and construction methods.

-Communication Skills 2 and Interior Theories will continue to support the design modules, and allow you to develop your abilities in effective communication, creative research, critical thinking and professional skills.
+The supporting studies will further develop your abilities in effective communication, creative research, critical thinking and professional skills.
+In Communication Skills III you will develop the ability to produce three-dimensional computer modelling and you will be introduced to a variety of rendering techniques.
+In Interior Theories you will be introduced to the different ways in which designers think about their work, in order to help you to develop your philosophy around and approach to interior design.
 In this way, each of the supporting studies modules enable you to deepen your understanding of the discipline and positively inform your individual practice.